Rea-lity-Tech/MavenToPKGBUILD/README.md

 You can also try it:

-`ruby builder-java.rb redis redis.clients 2.9.0`
+`ruby builder-java.rb jedis redis.clients 2.9.0`

 ## Installing a package